mikepenelopescafe/penelopes-venue/src/content/services/corporate-gala-westminster.md

 **Professional Staging**: Proper stage area with professional lighting and sound for presentations, awards, and keynote speakers.

-**Elegant Atmosphere**: Premium lighting and formal dining setup that creates the right impression for your organization.
+**Moody Atmosphere**: Premium lighting and a clean layout that matches your brand tone.

 **VIP Experience**: Dedicated space for special guests, board members, or major donors to feel properly honored.